 What is the NFIB Small Business Optimism Index?

-The survey focuses on the NFIB members.
-It gauges small business sentiment by ten key metrics—plans to increase employment, plans to make capital outlays, plans to increase inventories, expectations of economic improvement, expectations of higher real sales, current inventory, current job openings, expected credit conditions, whether now is a good time to expand, and earnings trends.
+The index is a monthly survey conducted by the NFIB of its members, which gauges small business sentiment by ten key metrics: plans to increase employment, plans to make capital outlays, plans to increase inventories, expectations of economic improvement, expectations of higher real sales, current inventory, current job openings, expected credit conditions, whether now is a good time to expand, and earnings trends.

 The Small Business Optimism Index increased by 0.2 points, to 94.1, in January.
 Although this was the third consecutive monthly increase, the size of the increase declined on a monthly basis, with only three of the ten index components showing improvement (plans to increase employment, higher real sales, and higher current inventories), two unchanged, and five lower (notably those small businesses reporting higher earnings trends and those planning to increase inventories).
 This indicated that the small business half of the economy was still adding little growth beyond that needed to support population growth.